-The abandonment risk matrix (Figure 3) is a tool to assess the risk of abandonment based on the category of material and the consequence if the stockpile is abandoned by the licence-holder (ie clean-up cost or cost to dispose of materials).
-Clean-up or disposal costs are an environmental liability that may become the responsibility of the landowner (if the land is leased) or governments (ie the community) if funds cannot be accessed from the licence-holder.
-The environmental liability is calculated using either of the two methods outlined on page 10.
-The default formula will be used where relevant costs and material flow information are not available to the EPA.
+The abandonment risk matrix (Figure 3) is a tool to assess the risk of abandonment based on the category of material and the consequence if the stockpile is abandoned by the authorisation-holder.
+Processing, clean-up or disposal costs are environmental liabilities that may become the responsibility of the landowner (if the land is leased) or governments (ie the community) if funds cannot be accessed from the authorisation-holder.

-Stockpiles of materials that are assessed as high priority (red zone) will in most cases require a financial assurance.
+Stockpiles of materials that are assessed as high priority (red zone) may require a financial assurance.

-Abandonment risk matrix Consequence (environmental liability) Cost to clean up and/or dispose of material 1 \$100,000 - \$500,000 \$500,001 - \$1,000,000 \$1,000,001 - \$5,000,000 \$5,000,001 - \$10,000,000 >\$10,000,000 Insignificant Minor abandonment Moderate abandonment Serious abandonment High level serious abandonment Likelihood Material classification 1 2 3 4 5 Material that is not recoverable, destined for disposal A1 A2 A3 Α4 A 5 Materials that have untested or unproven markets B1 B2 ВЗ B4 B5 Materials that cost to recycle without gate fees C1 C2 C3 C4 C 5 Materials that meet a published or EPA standard but have no immediate fate or anticipating market conditions to improve D1 D2 D3 D4 D5 Materials that meet a published or EPA standard and have an immediate fate E1 E2 E3 E4 E5
+Abandonment risk matrix Consequence (stockpile enviro nmental liability) Cost to process, clean up and/or dispose of material \$100,000- \$500,000 \$500,001- \$1,000,000 \$1,000,001- \$5,000,000 \$5,000,001- \$10,000,000 >\$10,000,000 Insignificant Minor abandonment Moderate abandonment Serious abandonment High level serious abandonment Material classification 1 2 3 4 5 Likelihood A - Material that is not recoverable, destined for disposal A1 A2 A3 A4 А5 B - Materials that have untested or unproven markets B1 B2 B3 В4 В5 C - Materials that cost to recycle without gate fees C1 C2 C3 C4 C5 D - Materials are a product and meet a published or EPA standard but are being stockpiled and have no immediate fate.
+There is a market but it is limited or highly variable, or anticipating the market to improve D1 D2 D3 D4 D5 E - Materials that meet a published or EPA standard and have an immediate fate E1 E2 E3 E4 E5